+8 = SinglePosition:

-8 = SinglePosition; the selected digital output line is active when the axis position has reached or exceeded the position specified by TriggerPosition (<CTOPam> ID 10).
+the selected digital output line is active when the axis position has reached or exceeded the position specified by TriggerPosition (<CTOPam> ID 10).

-9 = HardwareTrigger; basically corresponds to the Position+Offset trigger mode but is executed by the FPGA circuit of the C-867 (shorter processing time).
-Further differences to Position+Offset: The HardwareTrigger mode can be selected for digital output line 1; HardwareTrigger functions only with A/B signals.
+9 = HardwareTrigger;

+basically corresponds to the Position+Offset trigger mode but is executed by the FPGA circuit of the C-867 (shorter processing time).
+Further differences to Position+Offset: Assignment of the axes to the digital output lines is fast (axis 1 to line 1, axis 2 to line 2); HardwareTrigger functions only with A/B signals.
 The pulse width of the trigger pulses is determined by the PulseWidth factor (<CTOPam> ID 11).